rmetzler/bliki/wiki/mysql/choose-something-else.md

 query planner provide very little granularity for estimating cost and prevent the planner from making good use of the engine in unusual cases.
-Conversely, the table engine system is totally isolated from the actual query, and can't make query-dependent performance choices "on its own".
+Conversely, the table engine system is totally isolated from the actual query, and can't make query-dependent performance choices “on its own.”
 There's no third path;
 the query planner itself is not pluggable.

-Similar consequences apply to type checking, support for new types, or even something as "obvious" as multiple automatic `TIMESTAMP` columns in the same table.
+Similar consequences apply to type checking, support for new types, or even something as “obvious” as multiple automatic `TIMESTAMP` columns in the same table.

 Table manipulation -- creation, structural modification, and so on -- runs